Alif-Mahmood1/Teledoc-PHP-version/README.md

+Software required:
+XAMPP

+1) Open XAMPP -> Admin -> Import Teledoc.sql
+2) Put rest of the file in htdocs folder within another folder (ex: folder1) (where XAMPP is installed)
+3) Open your browser (make sure XAMPP is on), then type - localhost/folder1/index.php to access the website

 Functionality:
 1) Login and Register as Patient
 2) Login as Doctor (Only admin can register new doctors / edit them)